AP Explains: US sanctions on Huawei bite, but who gets hurt?

 WHAT'S THIS ABOUT?

-Last week, the U.S. Commerce Department said it would place Huawei on the so-called Entity List, effectively barring U.S. firms from selling it technology without government approval.
+Last week, the U.S. Commerce Department placed Huawei on its so-called Entity List , effectively barring U.S. firms from selling it technology without government approval.

 WHY PUNISH HUAWEI?